llyx97/TAMT/README.md

 ![](./figures/method.png)

+### Pre-training and Downstream Performance of BERT Subentworks

-### Correlation between the pre-training and downstream performance of BERT subentworks
+The pre-training performance of a BERT subnetwork correlates with its down-stream transferability.

 ![](./figures/loss_acc.PNG)